Haha, a precious photo by one “Rod Farquhar”…. taken probably in the late 1960s or early 1970s.

 Those were the heydays of the big-screen duo, viz., Cathay and Shaw.
 Shaw was a much larger outfit, with dozens of many cinemas throughout Malaysia and Singapore.

-Didn’t the Americans know that it is the word “Centre” in Chinese ? 中 ?
-Which made him look like a China hero, or could I assume that this fella was an incurable mahjong addict, who went for 红中 – that brick that shows a red letter “centre” ?
-Some kind of trump card – or trump brick in this case ?
+Did the Americans not know that it was the word “Centre” (中) in Chinese ?
+Well, that made him look like a China hero, or could I assume that this fella was an incurable mahjong addict, who went for 红中 — that brick with a red letter “centre”?